pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 ![Animation of the RDDL implementation](img/TrafficBLX_small.gif)

 ## BLX model
-The BLX model is a traffic flow model that strikes a good balance between simplicity and detail.
+The BLX model is a model of traffic flow.
+The model abstracts away the detailed motions of vehicles, but is still detailed enough to capture several different traffic modalities (undersaturated, saturated, and oversaturated flow).
+For some applications such as traffic signal control, the level of detail captured by the model may be sufficient for reaching good performance.

-The model propagates traffic flows along the links of a traffic network in discrete time-steps of equal duration[^1].
+The BLX model propagates traffic flows along the links of a traffic network in discrete time-steps of equal duration[^1].
 By a link, we mean piece of road connecting two intersections or connecting an intersection to the boundary of the traffic network.
-If we think of the traffic network as a directed graph, "link" is another name for a directed edge.
+If the traffic network is thought of as a directed graph, "link" is another name for a directed edge.
 Each link may have several incoming turns from other links, and several outgoing turns to other links.
 Each turn has some number of incoming lanes, which affects the saturation flow rate of the turn, i.e. the highest rate at which the turn can drain traffic (for simplicity we assume that the number